codecrutch/RicosRevenge/README.md

 - `JavaScript` for game logic
 - `Webpack` to bundle js files
 - `HTML Canvas` for displaying graphics
-- `Easel.js` for sprite rendering

-The hardest part will be figuring out how to render properly with Easel.js and how to get things to occur at the right time.
+The hardest part will be figuring out how to animate sprites and how to get things to occur at the right time.
 There will be a lot of time spent looking into ways to get the animations correct and keeping track of the timeline during the level.

 #
 ### Implementation Timeline